0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 No pics, sadly.
 I ate them before I remembered!
 Here's a pic from last October when these muffins were first made :')

+On another note, I've started trying to ferment my own natto today.
+The last time I called my mom, she mentioned doing this all the time at home.
+You take a little bit of store-bought natto (or your last batch of homemade) and mix it into a bowl of boiled soybeans.
+The thing is, I can't remember what she said about the temperature to keep it at, or any other details.
+I looked online, and all the instructions make it sound complicated, for example, you need to spread the soybean-natto mixture in a thin layer, and leave it in a really warm environment (like yogurt-making conditions), etc...
+I'm kind of concerned now, because I put the mixture into a tall glass, the opposite of a thin layer, and I'm using a very, very old batch of commercial natto.
+It's not even very sticky or stringy anymore.
+I hope the culture inside is still alive, yikes!

 ## Saturday: Curry, Red Beans & Rice, and American Goulash

 I ordered a shelving unit on wheels this week from [Amazon](https://amzn.to/2HMZqCW) to deal with the space issues in my kitchen, and I can't wait to use it!